I've felt comfortable and have built trust with them. They work hard and it shows. I am super thankful to have worked with them.

 If your spinal cord injury was caused by somebody else’s carelessness or recklessness, a personal injury lawsuit may provide much-needed compensation.
 Due to lawsuit filing deadlines and other considerations, it’s important to take legal action as soon as possible.

 The first step in the legal process is a free review of your case.
-Get started by calling Marasco & Nesselbush now or send us a secure online message.
+Get started by calling our Rhode Island personal injury attorneys at Marasco & Nesselbush now or send us a secure online message.

 Sources: